 Sweet Potato Casserole

 Why We Love It: This warm and rich casserole recipe from The Modern Proper has all the makings of an ideal autumn dish.
 It features thinly sliced sweet potatoes, candied ginger, chopped pecans, and pumpkin seeds that have been mixed with cinnamon and nutmeg.
 All in all, it’ll make your home smell divine.

 Pro Tip: Cover baking dish with foil if too much browning occurs in the oven, The Modern Proper's Natalie Mortimer writes.

 Chicken Pozole Verde

-What's to Love: This traditional Mexican stew from Muy Bueno Cookbook is bright and spicy, thanks to tomatillos and jalapeños.
-Toasted pepitas are added to the blender along with tomatillos to create the salsa verde, while chicken cooks in garlicky broth before everything is combined.
-Then, break out all of the garnishes to complete the dish: Diced avocado, lime wedges, sliced radishes, diced onion, shredded lettuce, chopped cilantro, Mexican oregano.
+Why We Love It: This traditional Mexican stew from Muy Bueno Cookbook is bright and spicy, thanks to tomatillos and jalapeños.
+Toasted pepitas are added to the blender along with tomatillos to create the salsa verde, while the chicken cooks in a garlicky broth before everything is combined.
+This is the kind of dish we're in the mood for fall and winter when the temps drop, and we need a little extra heat.

-Pro Tip: Cook salsa verde ingredients in boiling water for 8 minutes, or until tomatillos turn light green, advises Muy Bueno Cookbook.
+Pro Tip: Cook salsa verde ingredients in boiling water for 8 minutes, or until tomatillos turn light green, Veronica Gonzalez-Smith of Muy Bueno Cookbook advises.

-What’s to Love: Gerard made yet another gorgeous and delicious recipe on Half Baked Harvest with pumpkin as the star.
+Why We Love It: Gerard made yet another pumpkin-forward recipe on Half Baked Harvest, and we can't get enough.
 This time, pumpkin-flavored pasta is mixed in a sauce made with balsamic vinegar, fried sage, salted butter, and caramelized garlic.
-It’s topped off with roasted pumpkin seeds for even more crunch and flavor.
+It's topped off with roasted pumpkin seeds for even more crunch and flavor.